appswithlove/statamic-extended_section/README.md

  1. **Stylesheet**
     Open `resources/assets/css/cp.css` and add the new background style.

- 2. **Update the fieldset configuration**
+ 2. **Update the fieldtype configuration**
-    Open `meta.yaml` and append the new color to the background options.
+    Open `src/Fieldtypes/ExtendedSectionFieldtype.php` and append the new color to the background options.